-Dr. Keith Devlin is the Director of the Stanford Mathematics Outreach Project in the Graduate School of Education, a co-founder and Executive Director Emeritus of the university's H-STAR institute, a co-founder of the Stanford mediaX research network, and a Senior Researcher Emeritus at CSLI.
+Dr. Keith Devlin is an emeritus mathematician at Stanford University, where he directs the Stanford Mathematics Outreach Project in the Graduate School of Education.
+He is a co-founder and Executive Director Emeritus of the university's H-STAR institute, a co-founder of the Stanford mediaX research network, and a Senior Researcher Emeritus at CSLI.
 He is a World Economic Forum Fellow, a Fellow of the American Association for the Advancement of Science, and a Fellow of the American Mathematical Society.
-His current research is focused on the use of different media to teach and communicate mathematics to diverse audiences.
+Much of his current research is focused on the use of different media to teach and communicate mathematics to diverse audiences.
 In this connection, he is a co-founder and President of an educational technology company, BrainQuake, that creates mathematics learning video games.
 For several years he worked on the design of information systems for intelligence analysis.
-Other research interests include: theory of information, models of reasoning, applications of mathematical techniques in the study of communication, and mathematical cognition.
+Other past research interests included: theory of information, models of reasoning, applications of mathematical techniques in the study of communication, and mathematical cognition.
 He has written 33 books and over 80 published research articles.
 Recipient of the Pythagoras Prize, the Peano Prize, the Carl Sagan Award, and the Joint Policy Board for Mathematics Communications Award.
 In 2003, he was recognized by the California State Assembly for his "innovative work and longtime service in the field of mathematics and its relation to logic and linguistics."
-He is "the Math Guy" on National Public Radio.
+For many years he was "the Math Guy" on National Public Radio.

 Speaking engagements General information and list of upcoming events.